 - Appeal proceedings

-- The appeal officer will dismiss the appeal if the appeal is not based upon one or more of the grounds set forth in section (B) above.
+- The appeal officer will dismiss the appeal if the appeal is not based upon one or more of the grounds set forth in paragraph (B) of this rule.

 - The appeal officer will decide the appeal based upon a review of the record and supporting documents (e.g. prior disciplinary history).